erezgeva/libptpmgmt/std_vectors.md

   * [Python list](https://docs.python.org/3/tutorial/datastructures.html)
   * [Ruby array](https://ruby-doc.org/core/Array.html)

-Perl, Lua, PHP and tcl uses only the methods declared in `vecDef.h`.
+Perl, Lua, PHP, Tcl and Go uses only the methods declared in `vecDef.h`.
 See doxygen documentation of `vecDef.h` for more detailed on the container methods.